 Getting older can take the handsome right out of a guy.
 Every day becomes a battle with a body expanding faster than the universe, a face sinking under the weight fatigue, and a wardrobe transforming into a museum of stains.
-Women have 25 percent fewer neurons in their visual cortex than men.
-It’s possible to be a mess and still be–in a very specific light–attractive.
+But it’s possible to be a mess and still be — in a very specific light — attractive.
 For the guys losing battles or struggling on the handsome front, understanding how to be “strategically attractive” allows for the for the drafting of a new plan of attack.
 Men can be winning to the opposite sex even while losing a war with time.

-“Although men place a higher importance on physical looks, women don’t necessarily do that,” says “love biologist” and author of Men Chase, Women Choose Dawn Maslar.
+“Although men place a higher importance on physical looks, women don’t necessarily do that,” says Dawn Maslar, “love biologist” and author of Men Chase, Women Choose.
 “A woman is a little more discerning.
 She gets a little deeper.”

 Not funny?
 Many people aren’t.
 Fortunately, humor has an eccentric cousin: creativity.
 The ability to show a sense of creativity is observed as exciting and novel.
 These feelings are associated with the release of dopamine, which is less disarming than oxytocin but still increases feelings of passion and attraction.
 This is borne out by research.
 One study recently published in the journal Royal Society Open Science looked at how creativity affected perceptions of men who would otherwise be thought of as “low quality” mates.
 They found that men who were more creative were perceived to be more attractive, leading researchers to suggest in their conclusion that “the benefits of creativity to social groups more generally enhance attraction to creative men.”